 It snowed in Atlanta.
-I made mini Chocolate Chip Cookies.
+I made mini (aka silver dollar) Chocolate Chip Cookies.
 The world is upside down!

-Normally I wouldn’t pass up an opportunity the make the biggest, chewiest chocolate chip cookies ever but yesterday my Husband requested that he be allowed to form his own cookies for baking.
-As I peered over his shoulder, I thought smugly, “Oh those are way too tiny.
+Normally I wouldn’t pass up an opportunity the make the biggest, chewiest chocolate chip cookies ever.
+Still, yesterday my Husband requested that he be allowed to form his own cookies for baking.
+As I peered over his shoulder, I thought smugly, “Oh, those are way too tiny.
 He’ll be begging me to make his next round.”
-But then they came out of the oven and they were just so darn cute, I decided to make them all tiny!
+But then they came out of the oven, and they were just so darn cute, I decided to make them all tiny!

 So perfect with the mini chips.
-Sometimes my husband is just super right.
+Sometimes my husband is super right.
 He also named them: Silver Dollar Chocolate Chip Cookies.
-They are actual more quarter sized but who am I to rain on his parade?
+They are actually more quarter-sized, but who am I to rain on his parade?